faridaalin/design_ca/README.md

 ## Brief

 You are making a design system for a company of your choice.
+You can use your current design system as a starting point for this assignment.
+Use the tools you want, but override the the styles with the design system.
 If you are struggling with finding a company then you can choose from one of these:
 - http://www.natteravnene.no/
 - https://www.riksmalsforbundet.no/